-Tip Two: Acknowledge your feelings
+Tip two: Acknowledge your feelings

 The above technique is also useful during periods of stress or panic, especially when a deadline is looming.
 Try to step away from yourself mentally and observe your feelings and thoughts.

-Tip Three: Mindful listening
+Tip three: Mindful listening

-Tip Four: Mindfulness exercises
+Tip four: Mindfulness exercises

 Continue to practice mindfulness exercises at your desk at various points during the day.

-Tip Five: Avoid judgment
+Tip five: Avoid judgment

-Tip Six: Introduce a breathing exercise before a meeting
+Tip six: Introduce a breathing exercise before a meeting

-Up to this point, most of the tips have focussed on the role and experiences of the employee; however, there is no reason why everyone in a team should not practice a mindfulness exercise.
+Up to this point, most of the tips have focused on the role and experiences of the employee; however, there is no reason why everyone in a team should not practice a mindfulness exercise.

 This exercise could be completed as a group or individually before the meeting.

-How To Use Mindfulness for Stress and Anxiety
+How to Use Mindfulness for Stress and Anxiety

 Earlier in this post, we touched on the relationship between anxiety, depression, and rumination.

 There are numerous ways that mindfulness can be used to target anxiety.
-One such way is the mindfulness-based stress reduction (MBSR) program, which was first created by Kabat-Zinn (1990).
+One such way is the mindfulness-based stress reduction program, which was first created by Kabat-Zinn (1990).